seespinoza/JDM_Car_Price/README.md

 ### Running Code

-The entire analysis can be run including the web scraper although a few libraries may need to be installed beforehand.
+The entire analysis can be run, including the web scraper, although a few libraries may need to be installed beforehand.

 Dependencies: pandas, numpy, BeautifulSoup, sklearn, matplotlib, seaborn